2009 – 2026 · AI · CIK 1577526 · as of June 5, 2026

 Board of directors

 Twelve directors as of November 9, 2025, when the board increased its size from eleven to twelve and elected Mike Clayville to fill the newly created Class II directorship.
 The board is classified into three staggered classes (Class I, II, III) with three-year terms; classes rotate through annual meetings on a 2027 / 2025 / 2026 / 2027 cycle as listed in the table.
-The August 2025 proxy lists eight independent directors and three not (Siebel as CEO; Hyten and Snabe as advisors to the company in addition to their director roles).
+The August 2025 proxy lists eight independent directors and three not (Siebel; Hyten and Snabe as advisors to the company in addition to their director roles) — Siebel chairs the board and, since May 8, 2026, is again CEO.
 Mike Clayville is independent per the November 2025 8-K.

 Thomas M. Siebel